Brian Mackenzie, Baron Mackenzie of Framwellgate: Politics

+Investigation into "paid advocacy" and suspension

+In June 2013, following investigations by undercover reporters from the Sunday Times, The Telegraph, and the BBC, in which he was filmed offering to become a paid advocate for a firm pushing for new laws to benefit its business.
+He also said he could set up an all-party parliamentary group as a lobbying vehicle.
+When the videos came out Baron Mackenzie was suspended from the Labour Party.
+An investigation by the House of Lords Commissioner for Standards and subsequent appeal heard by the Lords Committee for Privileges and Conduct published on 9 December 2013 resulted in a six-month suspension from the House of Lords.

+Since 3 July 2013, he has sat in the House of Lords as a non-affiliated member.

 Honours and awards

 Mackenzie held the historical and honorary appointment of Billet Master of the City of Durham between 1989 and 2003.
 He was made an Honorary Member of the Rotary Club of Chester-le-Street in 2001.

 He was appointed OBE in the 1998 New Year Honours for services to the Police Service and the Police Superintendents' Association of England and Wales.